jcmoser5/moserreadmegenchallenge/Develop/output/Readme Generator.md

 ## Tests
 To run tests:
 ```
-Tests can be run at user discretion.
+Tests can be run at user discretion
 ```

 ## Questions